Father’s Day facts and figures - NewsBreak

 Increased time on child care and housework

 According to 2016 figures from the Pew Research Center , fathers spend triple the time on child care—eight hours per week—as they did in 1965.
-They also spend 10 hours per week on household chores, compared with four hours in 1965.‘Don’t let trauma define you’: Fort Drum psychologist addresses PTSD struggles
+They also spend 10 hours per week on household chores, compared with four hours in 1965.

 Changing gender roles in society have not entirely changed how parents are viewed: Fathers are viewed as secondary to mothers by 53% of the American population surveyed by the Pew Research Center .
 Only 1% said fathers were better equipped to care for a newborn baby than mothers (excluding breastfeeding).